 Shape the cookies:

 - Pinch off about 1 Tbsp of cookie dough and roll into a ball.
 Use your thumb to gently press the middle to slightly flatten the cookie and to create an indentation in the middle and rough crackly edges (as shown in the photo and video).
-You can add a piece of whole walnut on top if you like (I didn't).
+You can add a piece of whole walnut on top if you like.
 Place on a baking sheet about 1-inch apart.
-Brush the cookies with egg wash
+Brush the cookies with egg wash or milk (for eggless version)

-- Bake in the preheated oven for 15-20 minutes or until golden brown.
-Let them sit on the baking sheet for 1 minute and then transfer to a cooling rack to let them cool down completely
+- Bake in the preheated oven for 20-25 minutes or until golden brown.
+Let them sit on the baking sheet for 5 minutes and then transfer to a cooling rack to let them cool down completely.
+They will crisp up further

 - Transfer to a cookie jar and secure the lid tightly.
 They can be kept at room temperature for 2-3 weeks